 In addition, many glyphosate products, such as Roundup, have also been proven to be harmful to aquatic life once finding their way into rivers and streams.
 And some of the inert ingredients in Roundup have been proven to be toxic.
 Also, glyphosate has been shown to harm bees.

 Information on Glyphosate Use

-- Use a face mask to prevent accidental inhalation.
+- Use goggles, gloves and a face mask to limit exposure.

 - Do not touch the product or plants wet with it.

 - Always wash up after mixing or spraying glyphosate.

 While traditional hand pulling of weeds is always the safest method of control, gardeners may not have the time or patience necessary for this tedious garden task.
 That’s when alternatives to using glyphosate, such as natural herbicides, should be considered – like BurnOut II (made from clove oil, vinegar and lemon juice) or Avenger Weed Killer (derived from citrus oil).
 Your local extension office can provide more information as well.

 Other organic options may include the use of vinegar (acetic acid) and soap mixes, or a combination of the two.
 When sprayed on plants, these “herbicides” burn the foliage but not the roots, so reapplication me be necessary.
 Corn gluten makes a good alternative for preventing weed growth, though won’t be effective on existing weeds.
 The use of mulch can also help limit weed growth.